keeakita/blog/_posts/2016-02-05-OSX-qemu-resolution.markdown

 If you're using OS X inside Qemu (you can find guides on this online elsewhere), you may notice that under most setups, resolution is limited to 1024x768.
 This is terrible for Xcode development and was a major pain for me.
-When I search earlier I found general information about these issues that mentioned patching Qemu or changing graphics drivers, so I gave up for a while.
+When I searched for a solution earlier, I only found general information about resolution issues in Linux or Windows VMs that mentioned either patching Qemu or changing graphics drivers.
+Neither of these seemed very relevant, so I gave up for a while.

 Turns out this is a setting you can change via OS X, just not through the GUI.
 Edit the file `/Extra/org.chameleon.boot.plist`, and either add (or adjust) the